harrytruman/elk-ansible/README.md

 # ELK for Ansible Tower
 These playbooks will install/configure Elasticsearch, Logstash, and Kibana on their respective inventory groups.
 Logstash is configured to listen on port 5055, and will tag all messages as 'tower'.
+Note that this is a non-SSL setup for now.

 Before running elk.yaml, be sure to update your inventory file to add the username and password that Ansible will run as.
 Also, gather facts on inventory hosts (if you don't, the Elasticsearch setup will fail trying to use the host memory fact).